Cremorne Point Circuit Walk: Scenic Sydney Harbour Views

 This section through the streets of Cremorne Point may get a bit confusing at times, but if you keep heading straight along Hodgson Avenue, followed by Bogota Avenue, you should be okay.

-This odd-looking archway entrance is located on Bogota Avenue and marks the access point to the walking path on the western side of Cremorne Point, facing the waters of Shell Cove.
+This unusual archway entrance is situated on Bogota Avenue and serves as the access point to the walking path on the western side of Cremorne Point, overlooking the waters of Shell Cove.

-The first section of this walking path looks and feels a bit like a walk through an urban rainforest, surrounded by red gums, Sydney peppermints, and Banksias.
+The first section of this walking path feels a bit like a walk through an urban rainforest, surrounded by red gums, Sydney peppermints, and Banksias.

 As you follow the trail heading south, the views of Shell Cove become clearer, with the Harbour and the city skyline also appearing in the distance.